lgunay-em/feature-toggles/frontend/README.md

 ## Building the application

 ```
+~$ npm install

 ~$ ng build --prod
 ```
-*Resources are going to be built into backend web app.
+- Resources are going to be built into backend web app.
-*Please start the backend application after build to start using the application.
+- Please start the backend application after build to start using the application.

 ## Unit testing